Events Happening in February On The Central Coast

 This show has lots of kids entertainment such as pony rides and an animal nursery, live music and fire engines to climb on, as well as showbags to purchase.
 They can also watch the rodeo and fireworks on Saturday evening the 11th February, starting at 5pm.
 Animals will be performing in the pavilion each day, and you can even bring your own pet to enter in the pet show on Sunday the 12th February if you want to.

 The show is free to the public to attend on the 10th January but tickets are $5 per child on Saturday and Sunday or $25 for a family of two adults and two children.
-You can purchase tickets on the website.
+You can purchase tickets on the website

 is the best one for families with the Whoosh Kidz Zone where there will be lots of free activities including a jumping castle, yard games, crafts, face painting, balloon art and the tumble town soft play area.
 There’s even a Teen Zone for the over 12’s which will have a rock climbing wall, skate ramp and games.
 The whole family can enjoy a sausage sizzle there for lunch, too.

 will have the main stage with live music and bean bags, cushions and seating in the chill out zone, the food stalls and dining area, and an interactive fish bowl arcade.
 The Grand Hotel Lane

 This play program held every Thursday from 10am to 11:15am is a great way for kids aged one to five to build their social skills and have fun.
 The theme for this day is "Old School Sports" with hula hoops, ring toss and bean bag relay.
 The next one after this is being held on the 23rd February with an obstacle course that is suitable for preschoolers and toddlers.
 Call the centre on 4392 7677 to make a booking.

 18th: Endless Summer at Charlestown Swim Centre